gridscale/terraform-provider-gridscale/README.md

 * If a storage has snapshots, terraform can not delete it.
 * The autorecovery value of a server can't be changed with Terraform.
 * The "make website" and "make website test" commands in the makefile don't work for reasons out of our control.
+* Adding a storage as boot device an existing server which already has storages linked to it, will result in a system which is unable to boot.